 < need help setting up tailwind? let me know! >

 Know Your Audience

 Sit down and think about your target audience.
 Write down all the information you currently have about them that might impact Pinterest use.
 For example, in what time zone does the majority of your audience live in?
 In what ways might your niche impact their behavior or how receptive they might be to your content?
-If your product is seasonal, this could affect timing.
-In addition, pins aimed at business types usually perform best during the week when people have their mind on work.
-Lifestyle pins are more popular during the weekend.
-Keep an eye on patterns or insights you can see from your specific fan base.
+Are they stay at home moms that are maybe online earlier in the day before the kids come home from school?
+If you have products that are seasonal, this could also affect timing.

 Test It Out

-Remember though this information isn’t foolproof.
-You’ll want to invest time in different types of testing to determine what works best for your particular situation.
-Testing different times will help you determine what works and what doesn't.
-So continue testing throughout the year as factors like seasons, trends and resources change.
+Remember this information isn’t foolproof.
+Testing different times during the week will help you determine what works and what doesn't.
+Other factors like seasons and trends can affect scheduling.

 Choosing the best time to pin on Pinterest isn’t an exact science, but following these simple steps can increase your chances of finding what works for your blog.

 This post may contain affiliate links.
 I only recommend products or services